briem-bixly/trello_webhooks/README.md

 <strong>Setting Up a Drip</strong>

-Under advanced in the nebrios web app, there is a drips tab, endpoint `/core/drip/`.
+Under advanced in the nebrios web app, there is a drips tab.
+This can also be accessed at the `/core/drip/` endpoint.
 Drips utilize cron job syntax for when they are run (www.cronmaker.com):
   ```
    * * * * *  command to execute